Skip Navigation

 • Car trips diverted to rail: 1.15 million by 2030

-• Connections to regional train service at New Haven to the New Haven Line, Shore Line East and AMTRAK to Boston
+• Connections to regional train service in New Haven to Metro-North, Shore Line East and Amtrak.

 Environment